 Tax liens.
 Tax liens are a big problem when dealing with any real estate transaction.
 In most cases tax liens will be superior to all lender liens filed against the property.
 Each state has its own statute of limitations for tax liens or state liens against the property.
 Federal tax liens do attach to the real property owned by the borrower wherever the property is located.
 It is important to remember that the IRS does not issue a release of a federal tax lien.
 The federal tax lien contains language that allows the lien to be released if not re-filed by a specific date.
 According to the IRS Code, the IRS has three (3) years to file a lien against the property and ten (10) years from that date to enforce the lien.

 In dealing with senior borrowers it is important that your title company be prepared to spend more time, money and effort to assist in completing the transaction.
-The reverse mortgage industry is not comparable to the fast-paced refinance market and the senior borrowers are in most cases not as familiar with the reverse mortgage product prior to the relationship with their RMS.
+The reverse mortgage industry is not comparable to the fast-paced refinance market and the senior borrowers are in most cases not as familiar with the reverse mortgage product prior to the relationship with their loan originator.